kyma-project/kyma/docs/kyma/04-04-use-your-own-domain.md

 Follow these steps:

-1. Export the domain name, project name, and DNS zone name as environment variables.
+1. Export the domain name and DNS zone name as environment variables.
 Run the commands listed below:

     ```
     export DNS_NAME={YOUR_ZONE_DOMAIN}